-The Federal Reserve Board is the nation's bank.
-It is a federal agency charged with maintaining a stable economy and strong financial system.
-The Fed operates 12 Federal Reserve Banks around the country that serve as banks to commercial banks, providing a variety of services and ensuring a stable financial system.
-You can learn more about the Fed's activities on their Web site.
+The Federal Reserve ("Fed") is America's central bank.
+The Fed is technically an independently run entity charged with maintaining a stable economy and strong financial system.
+Its decisions do not have to be ratified by the President or anyone else in the executive branch of government, although the entire System is subject to oversight by the U.S. Congress.
+The Fed operates 12 Federal Reserve Bank branches around the country that serve as banks to commercial banks, providing a variety of services and ensuring a stable financial system.
 The activity that has the most direct bearing on the stock market occurs eight times a year when the Federal Open Market Committee meets.

-The Fed is the single most influential body in the U.S. when it comes to moving the markets.
-You should watch for their meeting announcements and pay attention to which way interest rates are headed.
+The Fed is the single most influential body in the U.S., when it comes to moving the markets.
+You should watch for its meeting announcements and pay attention to which way interest rates are headed.